d3x0r/sack.vfs/README.md

 ```
 vfs = {
     ComPort(comport) - access to com ports.
     JSON - A json parser.
+(JSON5 Compatible)
         parse(string) - result with a V8 object created from the json string.
         1/2 the speed of Node's parser; no real reason to use this.
+        (3x faster than javascript JSON5 implementation)
         // var o = vfs.JSON.parse(s)
     mkdir(pathname) - utility function to make directories which might not exist before volume does;
             (Volume() auto creates directories now if specified path to filename does not exist)